 - John Wesley

 This is the Christian Faith lived out: the manifestation of Christ's revelation in the social order.
 It is a shadow of the future coming Kingdom of God.
-Thus, social holiness penetrates every facet of Christian life- economic, cultural, political- creating a community of faith that is constantly infused with a sense of the Sacred and of God's continual presence.
+Thus, social holiness penetrates every facet of Christian life- economic, cultural, social- creating a community of faith that is constantly infused with a sense of the Sacred and of God's continual presence.
 In a simplistic sense, it is the community of believers who seek to live publicly according to the dictates of the Gospel of Jesus Christ to their best ability and to its fullest.
 Wesley clearly understood that the key to temporal pleasure was not in indulging the flesh, amusing the lusts of the mind and the senses, but of loving God so much that our happiness is found in holiness of life.

 “As the more holy we are upon earth, the more happy we must be.”- John Wesley